 (Song lyrics by Don Black / Walter Scharf )

 A love song about a rodent pretty much says it all.
-Love sees things differently!
-If you’re a pet owner you would agree.
-Pets become way more than four-legged furry balls.
-Most likely the pet’s lifespan is shorter than ours, and inevitably the day comes when we have to let our pet friend go.
-I am writing this, and I still have tears in my eyes as I think of our cat that passed away less than a year ago.
-My mother decided never to have a pet again after she had lost her pet.
-And some people won’t.
+Love sees things differently – and if you are a pet owner you would probably agree.
+Pets become endeared to us.
+Most likely the pet’s lifespan is shorter than ours, and inevitably the day comes when we have to let our four-legged friend go.

-Ultimately, whenever we open our hearts and let somebody in, we run the risk of our hearts being broken.
-Still, look around.
-I see risk takers everywhere!
-We like to say: “better to have loved and lost than never to have loved at all” is relevant.
+Ultimately, whenever we open our hearts and let somebody in, we allow our hearts to be broken.
+The famous quote from Alfred Lord Tennyson, “’tis better to have loved and lost than never to have loved at all” is relevant.
 Although the pain of loss is difficult to handle, it is love that makes life meaningful.

 When God decided to put humans on the map of the history of the universe, I believe He deliberately chose to accept the pain that came with it.
 If we had an interview with God and asked Him: “Why in the world did you create humans?
-That really backfired, didn’t it?” – He probably wouldn’t agree that inventing humanity was just one great big mistake of His.
-If that’s how He felt about us, I don’t think we would still be here.
+That really backfired, didn’t it?” – He probably would not agree that inventing humanity was just one great big mistake of His.
+If that’s the way He felt about us, I don’t think we would still be here.
 But here we are – still kicking!
-We’re here because we’re loved.
-I’m not sure that God would say it this way, but apparently, we’re worth the pain.
+We are here because we are loved.
+I am not sure that God would say it this way, but apparently, we are worth the pain.

-Whenever we see love acted out, we know that’s God’s heartbeat, right there.
-His love never gives up, and neither do we.
-There are a million reasons to become a cynic and give up on love, yet we soon discover that life without love is no life at all.
-Despite what you and I have been through, as long as we choose life we choose to love again.
+Whenever we see love acted out, we know that is God’s heartbeat, right there.
+His love perseveres and so do we.
+There are a million reasons to become a cynic and give up on love, yet we will soon discover how empty a life that is.
+Despite of what you and I have been through, as long as we choose life we choose to love again.